 Should the HOA Close Community Pools During Coronavirus?

-If your HOA board does decide to keep the community pool open, it is important to practice proper maintenance and disinfection.
+If your HOA board does decide to keep the community pool open, it is important to practice proper and regular maintenance and disinfection.
 Use chlorine and bromine in pools to kill the coronavirus.

 Moreover, you must make sure all surfaces and areas are clean.
 This may mean ramping up cleaning services to leave no stone unturned.